Skip to content

 More information about the Civic Health Initiative Teaching and Curriculum Awards program can be found by visiting its program page.

-Initiative announces funding call for teaching and curriculum awards, small research grants
+Initiative releases funding call for its small grants program

 Innovations proposed for funding to these grant programs must align with one or more of the areas of focus for the Initiative’s work.
-Applications for both programs are due on Thursday, May 1, 2025.
+Applications for all three programs are due on Friday, February 6, 2026.

 Teaching and curriculum awards